internet-sicherheit/On-the-Similarity-of-Web-Measurements-Under-Different-Experimental-Setups/README.md

 # On the Similarity of Web Measurements Under Different Experimental Setups

-This repository holds additional material to the paper "On the Similarity of Web Measurements Under Different Experimental Setups" which is submitted to *ACM Internet Measurement Conference 2023 (IMC)*.
+This repository contains additional material to the paper "On the Similarity of Web Measurements Under Different Experimental Setups," accepted at the *ACM Internet Measurement Conference 2023 (IMC)*.

 ## Repository Structure